gpw13/ghost/README.md

     [values for a single
     dimension](https://www.who.int/data/gho/info/gho-odata-api#exe2) in
     the GHO.
-  - `gho_data()` extracts data for any provided indicators in the GHO.
+  - `gho_data()` extracts data from a selection of indicators in the GHO and outputs all results in a single data frame.

-The interface is designed to be as simple as possible, only requiring input of the code for an indicator to bring it up.
+The interface is designed to be as simple as possible, only requiring input of the code of an indicator to extract it.
 However, it is also compatible with using more complex queries in line with the OData protocol.
 Details on its implementation available in the [OData documentation](https://www.odata.org/documentation/odata-version-2-0/uri-conventions/).

-ghost can be installed using `remotes::install_github("caldwellst\ghost")`
+ghost can be installed using `remotes::install_github("caldwellst/ghost")`

 ## Usage